Board of Trustees

 Mr. Liska is the director of product management at Cardinal Health.
 Previously he served as the director of product management and development as well as chief product strategist at iCIMS Labs.
 Mr. Liska also founded Jobmagic, which was acquired by iCIMS, and before that worked as the VP of product management and business intelligence at Iconics.
 Mr. Liska holds a Ph.D. in engineering and artificial intelligence from Clemson University.
 His two children attend WSL.

 Wendy Margo | Kindergarten Teacher

 Ms. Margo earned a B.A. in Fine Arts at the Massachusetts College of Art and received her Waldorf teaching certification in early childhood education from Sunbridge Institute.
 She taught art in the Nashville public schools and went on to be a founding teacher at two startup schools, including the thriving Linden Waldorf School in Nashville, TN.
 Ms. Margo joined WSL's early childhood faculty in 2001 and has served on the Board of Trustees, Governance Council, and the Professional Development Committee.
 She has also been an active participant in anthroposophical studies.

 Ms. Minotti is the Community & Development Manager at Write the World, a Visiting Artist at the Center for Women's Health and Human Rights at Suffolk University and a PhD student at Lesley University.
 Ms. Minotti is an award winning web designer, information architect, researcher, and writer.
-For 17 years, Ms. Minotti worked at Education Development Center (EDC) in a variety of roles for projects that focused on health and human development, special education, literacy, bullying-prevention, urban education, science, assistive technology, and inclusive schooling practices.
-Ms. Minotti is founder of the Women’s Writing Circle and co-director of The World's Very First Gratitude Parade.
+For 17 years, Ms. Minotti worked at Education Development Center (EDC) in a variety of technology, research and management roles for projects that focused on health and human development, special education, literacy, bullying-prevention, urban education, science, assistive technology, and inclusive schooling practices.
+Ms. Minotti is Founder of the Women’s Writing Circle and Co-Creator of The World's Very First Gratitude Parade in Cambridge, MA.
 Ms. Minotti is a graduate of Boston University (B.S.) and Columbia University (M.A., M.Ed) and holds certificates in Wholebeing Positive Psychology, Distance Education and Herbal Studies.Her two children attend WSL.